MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-azure-stack-hci-solution.md

 ### Windows Admin Center

 You can use Windows Admin Center as another method to install your solution updates.
-To install updates using Windows Admin Center, follow these steps:
+To install updates using Windows Admin Center, see [Install operating system and hardware updates using Windows Admin Center](/azure-stack/hci/manage/update-cluster#install-operating-system-and-hardware-updates-using-windows-admin-center).

-1. Navigate to Windows Admin Center **Settings** page.

-2. Select **Update** to install the update.

-For more information, see [Update your Azure Stack solution via Windows Admin Center](lifecycle-management-placeholder.md).

 > [!NOTE]
 > Alternatively, you can download and install the latest MSI package from the Microsoft Evaluation Center.
 For more information, see [Windows Admin Center](/windows-server/manage/windows-admin-center/overview).